sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Management Plane:

 : Is an architectural component providing common functions to steer the behavior of SACM components, e.g. their behavior on the control plane.

+Network Address:

+: Is a layer-specific address that follows a layer-specific address scheme.

+: Each interface of a specific layer can be associated with one or more addresses appropriate for that layer.
+There is no guarantee that an address is globally unique.
+In general, there is a scope to an address in which it is intended to be unique.
+Examples include: physical Ethernet port with a MAC address, layer 2 VLAN interface with a MAC address, layer 3 interface with multiple IPv6 addresses, layer 3 tunnel ingress or egress with an IPv4 address.

 : Prominent examples include: modification of the configuration of a SACM component or updating a target endpoint profile that resides on an evaluator.
 In essence, guidance is transported via the management plane.
 Typically, a SACM component can fulfill its purpose without continuous input from the management plane.
 In contrast, without continuous availability of control plane functions a typical SACM component could not function properly.
 In general, interaction on the management plane is less frequent and less regular than on the control plane.
 Input via the management plane can be manual (e.g. via a CLI), or can be automated via management plane functions that are part of other SACM components.